 This poem and this art were created quite some time ago.
 Do you see them differently today?
 How and why?

 Poet Katherine Fallon: In looking back over this poem in the midst of the Black Lives Matter protests, I am struck by the title, of course, which feels both timely and entirely inappropriate.
 I intended to meditate on silencing, particularly through the lens of femininity and queerness, but that silencing takes on a new meaning in this context, becoming broader and linked directly to physical violence.
-It is necessary to believe in commonality and it is naive to believe in universality.
+It is necessary to believe in commonality and it is naïve to believe in universality.
 While the original impetus of my poem seems universal in my own communities, it is certainly not a universal experience to feel controlled in the face of subjugation.
 This is precisely because some oppressors experience no marginalization themselves and suffer no repercussions for their violence (and for those who are marginalized and perpetuate marginalization: do better).
 Thanks to the bravery of so many, that tide appears to be changing.
 I hope that as a result of this civil uprising, at least some of our elected officials will finally act to protect their citizens instead of those who impose law and order through violence and systemic oppression.

-Artist Millian Giang Pham: As an artist, I work to make visible the effects of oppressive structures on the body through my art.
+Artist Millian Pham Lien Giang: As an artist, I work to make visible the effects of oppressive structures on the body through my art.
 This theme leads me to use signifiers rooted in cultural, social, and individual history as a layered intersectional experience.
 Square Not: Durian Flowers and Dragon Fruits, the art for this broadside, is a composition about the harsh reality of being a cycle breaker in the face of outmoded tradition and structures.
 The knot in the composition is not a true knot, and is used to signify the hope for eventual escape and liberation of the next generation.
-Even though this recent visual collaboration with Katherine Fallon’s poem entitled “Choke” was completed months before recent demonstrations from injustice and systemic racism, the use of ropes, knots, and the body are common signifiers in the United States’ history of slavery and are tied to racial strife.
+Even though this recent visual collaboration with Katherine Fallon’s poem entitled “Choke” was completed months before the recent demonstrations from injustice and systemic racism, the use of ropes, knots, and the body are common signifiers in the United States’ history of slavery and are tied to racial strife.
 This parallel is an indication of the larger problem of systemic racism where all lives won’t matter until black lives matter.

 What made you think of Broadsided for this poem?